scomup/MathematicalRobotics/README.md

 ![demopcc](./imgs/plane_cross_cube.gif)

 ### Graph Optimization
-We made a graph optimization library implemented in pure python.
-Compared to well-known libraries such as g2o, gtsam, ceres, etc., the implementation is very easy to understand and ideal for study.
+We have developed a graph optimization library implemented in pure Python.
+In comparison to well-known graph optimization libraries like g2o, gtsam, ceres, etc., our implementation is highly readable and ideal for studying purposes.

 * [Graph Optimization Document](docs/graph_optimization.pdf)